Autodesk-AutoCAD/AutoLispExt/README.md

      * AutoLISP Debug: Attach – Allows you to attach to a running instance of the AutoCAD application to debug the current LSP file.
     If prompted, specify the absolute path to the AutoCAD executable (acad.exe on Windows or AutoCAD on Mac).

-Note: To avoid specifying this path each time you click Debug > Start Debugging (or press F5), configure launch.json to include the absolute path to the AutoCAD executable.
+Note: To avoid specifying this path each time you click Debug > Start Debugging (or press F5), this path is automatically saved into extension setting.
+The details are in the following session:
-For more information, see the [AutoCAD AutoLISP extension](https://www.autodesk.com/autolisp-extension) documentation online.

 ## How to configure the AutoCAD path
 1. In Visual Studio Code "File" menu, select "Preferences" -> "Settings".